 Silicone has many advantages

-Silicones are substances with silicon as a base.
-Silicone comes in many different varieties and forms, such as oil, grease, rubber, liquids, resins and powders.
-Precisely the content of silicon gives the products a range of technical advantages that organic materials lack.
-Here we have compiled some of the strengths.
+Silicones are substances with silicon as their base.
+Silicones come in many different varieties and forms, such as oil, grease, rubber, liquids, resins and powders.
+It is the silicon content that gives these products a number of technical advantages that organic materials lack.
+Here we have summarised some of the strengths.

 High temperature resistance

-Of all types of adhesives, silicone generally provides the highest resistance to temperatures above 150°C. Tribotec's range can withstand continuous heat around 200°C, and many variants even higher.
-Ovens, LED luminaires, components around a car engine – all have to withstand high temperatures for a long time, and therefore silicone as an adhesive and protective material is the natural choice.
+Of all types of adhesives, silicone generally offers the highest resistance to temperatures above 150°C. Tribotec's range can withstand continuous heat around 200°C, and many variants even higher.
+Ovens, LED luminaires, car engine components - all have to withstand high temperatures for a long time, which is why silicone as an adhesive and protective material is the natural choice.

-Silicones are hardly affected at all by strong UV radiation, unlike most other types of glue.
-Products that are to be left outside (solar collectors, parts for space equipment, road signs, etc.) are therefore often glued and protected with these products.
+Silicones are hardly affected at all by strong UV radiation, unlike most other types of adhesives.
+Outdoor products (solar panels, aerospace equipment parts, road signs, etc.) are therefore often glued and protected with these products.

-Silicone polymers and rubber retain their mechanical properties down to -60°C, some even lower.
+Silicone polymers and rubbers retain their mechanical properties down to -60°C, some even lower.

-Cooling systems, freezers, laboratory equipment, aircraft parts are typical applications where silicones are needed to cope with the low temperatures.
+Refrigerators, freezers, laboratory equipment, aeroplane parts are typical applications where silicones are needed to cope with the low temperatures.

 Resistant to water and moisture

-Silicones are not broken down by water or moisture even over a long period of time and water absorption is minimal.
-Thus, the mechanical properties are maintained and the quality is assured for the entire life of the product.
-For underwater environments, outdoor environments and moist environments, these products are a safe choice of production material.
+Silicones are not degraded by water or moisture even over long periods of time and water absorption is minimal.
+Thus, mechanical properties are maintained and quality is assured for the life of the product.
+For underwater, outdoor and humid environments, these products are a safe choice of production material.

 Resistant to chemicals

-Silicones are generally a good choice as a sealant against chemicals.
-The selection of products is large.
-Consult with Tribotec about the right product for your application.
+Silicones are generally a good choice as sealants against chemicals.
+The choice of products is large.
+Consult Tribotec for the right product for your application.

 Silicone is an inert material, and does not react with substances in its environment.
 Therefore, silicone-based products are well suited for food and medical technology.
-Tribotec has a large number of products approved according to above all FDA regulations.
+Tribotec has a large number of products approved according to FDA regulations in particular.

-Silicone is not classified as thermosetting plastic and most of the products are therefore very easy to work with in their production process.
-Thanks to this, a special adaptation of the workplace is generally avoided.
+Silicone is not classified as a thermoset plastic and most of the products are therefore very friendly to work with in their production process.
+Thanks to this, there is generally no need to make special adjustments to the workplace.